 - Design a system of modular and configurable stellar and interstellar transportation that can be shared for governmental and commercial access to space.

 - Create the automated systems needed to tear apart the planet Mercury in order to start the creation of a Dyson Swarm around the sun to start our progress towards a K2 Civilization.
 A Dyson Swarm with solar concentrators could also be used with laser sails to propel craft to relativistic speeds.

-- colonize and terraform mars
+- colonize and terraform mars or Venus

 - mine asteroid belts